LiskArchive/lips/proposals/lip-usman_handling_transactions_in_memory.md

 }
 ```
 Using this information, the database module will execute the queries in parallel.
 In the case of a delegate registration transaction, as described above, one query will be executed for fetching the sender account and another for checking if the username already exists in the database.
-When verifying multiple transactions, the required state for verifying those transactions will be queried from the database and aggregated.
+When verifying multiple transactions, the required state for verifying those transactions will be queried from the database and collected.
 Afterwards, the transactions will be verified using the relevant data fetched from the database.

 ### Verifying transactions against transactions in transaction pool
 In order to check whether transactions are conflicting, the transactions are verified against existing transactions in the transaction pool.
 The verification of transactions against other transactions is triggered by the `verifyTransactions` function.
 In `verifyTransactions`, every transaction that is supposed to be moved from `validated` will be verified against all transactions in the `verified`, `multisignature` and `ready` queues.